skokg/FiT/README.md

 --- Description:

-The FiT (Forward-in-Time) object analysis package can be used to identify and track objects in a sequence of 3D (or 2D) fields.
+The FiT (Forward-in-Time) object analysis and tracking package can be used to identify and track objects in a sequence of 3D (or 2D) fields.
 The package is designed in a very general way - it does not care which variable is used for tracking (precipitation, vertical velocity, ...).
 The output from the package can be used to determine object statistics and other object-related properties such as location, size, lifespan, and trajectories.
 The package is written in C++ and includes MPI (Message Passing Interface) support.
 Its behavior is controlled by a namelist.

 For a more detailed description of how the software works and how to compile and use it, please refer to the README.dat file.
 The folder "sample_files" contains a sample dataset with a sample namelist, so once the software is successfully compiled, one can test if it works as expected.